Investigation underway after body found on Mill Creek Road in Smyth Co.

-According to a news release, when deputies arrived on-scene, they found the body of a white male and secured the scene.
+According to a news release, the sheriff’s officer received a 911 call around 1:21 p.m.
+Thursday and when deputies arrived on-scene they found the body of a man and secured the scene.

 Sheriff’s Office officials said investigators are currently processing what they are calling a suspicious death.